-After six years in the IDM Supersport 300 class, Troy Beinlich has managed to convince his father, Knut, that he is now better suited to the higher Supersport class.
+After six years in the IDM Supersport , Troy Beinlich has managed to convince his father, Knut, that he would be better off competing in the higher Supersport now.
 His efforts to persuade him are paying off.

 “After racing a 600cc Yamaha in the German Endurance Cup at Most and Oschersleben, my dad said I should go for it,” says the 20-year-old from Pößneck, laughing: “But he would have liked to see me stay on the Kawasaki Ninja 400 in the lower class a little longer.”
 The Team Roto-Store BRT Vitori rider had his most successful season in 2017, when he secured three wins in the then-new junior league and finished third in the standings.
 In 2022, he finished ninth overall.